OpenEvalProject/evals/manuscripts/elife-64901/v2/manuscript.md

 Our precision measurements of cellular dimensions and intracellular density provide a quantitative characterization of dry-mass dynamics (biosynthesis) throughout the cell cycle.
 The absolute rate of dry-mass accumulation steadily increased during the cell cycle (Figure 2D).
 Dry-mass dynamics were more exponential than linear in nature (Figure 2G, Figure 2—figure supplement 3A), as shown by a comparison of linear versus exponential fits (Figure 2G) and in the dynamics of normalized mass growth (Figure 2—figure supplement 3A).
 The absolute rate of mass synthesis was therefore higher during mitosis and cytokinesis than at the beginning of the cell cycle, even though the cell slowed in volume growth late in the cycle.
 Thus, mass production was not tightly coupled to volume growth.
 These measurements suggest a simple model in which the increase of density in mitosis and cytokinesis arises as consequence of continued mass accumulation when volume growth is halted.

-## Cell-cycle perturbations exacerbate cell cycle-dependent density variation
+### Cell-cycle perturbations exacerbate cell cycle-dependent density variation

 Our data demonstrate that intracellular density increases during mitosis and cytokinesis as a result of biosynthesis continuing unabated while volume growth slows; conversely, density decreases during interphase because the rate of volume growth surpasses the rate of mass synthesis.
 However, the origin of these dynamics remains unresolved.
 One possibility is that the relative rates of mass synthesis and volume growth are not directly coupled; with mass growing exponentially, density variations then arise indirectly as a consequence of cell-cycle regulation of volume expansion, which is controlled by cell polarity programs that redirect the cell wall growth machinery to the middle of the cell for septum formation prior to cytokinesis (Simanis, 2015; Ray et al., 2010; Martin and Arkowitz, 2014).
 Alternatively, the density at each cell-cycle stage could be directly programmed to specific levels by specific cell-cycle regulators.
 Another possibility is that density variations may be due to a cell cycle-independent oscillator, such as a metabolic oscillator (Papagiannakis et al., 2017; Liu et al., 2020).
 To distinguish these models, we examined the consequences of arresting or delaying cells at particular stages of the cell cycle (Figure 3A).
 If there is no strict control of biosynthesis then when mitosis or cytokinesis is blocked, mass should continue to accumulate and density should reach higher levels than in normal cells, and conversely density should fall below normal in extended interphase.
 If density is instead regulated at specific levels according to cell-cycle phase, density levels should not change during cell-cycle delays beyond the ranges appropriate for each phase.
 If a cell cycle-independent oscillator governs density variations, then oscillations could continue even during cell-cycle arrests (Novak and Mitchison, 1986; Mitchison, 2003).

 ![Figure 3.](https://cdn.elifesciences.org/articles/64901/elife-64901-fig3-v2.jpg)

-**Figure 3.:** S. pombe cell cycle results in cell elongation and decreased intracellular density.(A) Schematic of the fission yeast cell cycle, highlighting the point at which the cdc25 temperature-sensitive mutant delays the G2-M transition.
+**Figure 3.:** (A) Schematic of the fission yeast cell cycle, highlighting the point at which the cdc25 temperature-sensitive mutant delays the G2-M transition.
 (B) cdc25-22 cells were shifted from the permissive temperature 25°C to the semi-permissive temperature 32°C to extend G2 phase, leading to continued cell elongation.
 QPI density maps of a representative cell are shown.
 Note that density decreased during cell elongation.
 (C) QPI-based measurements of volume (left), density (middle), and dry mass (right) of cdc25-22 cells (red) that grew at least 2.5-fold relative to their birth length before dividing, compared with wild-type cells (blue) under the same conditions.
 Measurements are aligned from cell birth until elongation rate decreased to 20 nm/min (as an indication of the transition to mitosis).
-Curves are mean values and shaded regions represent one standard deviation.Figure 3—source data 1.Figure 3 on cdc25 mutant experiment.
+Curves are mean values and shaded regions represent one standard deviation.

 First, we tested whether density would decrease further in S. pombe cells experiencing an extended period of growth during interphase.
 We delayed cells harboring a temperature-sensitive cdc25-22 mutation (Nurse et al., 1976) in G2 phase by shifting them from room temperature to the semi-permissive temperature (32°C).
 These cells continued to grow from their tips and formed abnormally elongated cells (Figure 3B,C) before dividing.
 To focus on cells that remained in G2 phase for an extended interval, we limited our analysis to cells that elongated to >2.5 fold their initial length.
 In these mutant cells, during their prolonged G2 phase of 2–3 hr, intracellular density decreased further than in wild-type cells (~8% in cdc25-22 cells from 267 ± 19 to 245 ± 6 mg/mL, compared to ~5% in wild-type cells from 267 ± 11 to 250 ± 6 mg/mL) (Figure 3C).
 No evidence of density oscillations in the prolonged G2 phase was evident, arguing against cell-cycle independent oscillations as the cause of density variations during a normal cell cycle.
 These data suggest that density falls during G2 phase because the rate of volume growth continues to be slightly faster than the rate of biosynthesis.